dstl/ideaworks/INSTALL.md

 **Sqlite3** or **postgres** is used for the authentication backend because of the ease of integrating SQL dbs with Django.
 This setup has some benefits (content and auth are stored separately) and some draw-backs (content and auth are stored separately!). :)

-## Email

-You will need access to provide your instance with email settings so that it can send emails to users (for registration and password reset).
-They will need to be stored in a file called email_settings.py which gets used by Django's mail sending libraries.
-The email_settings.py will need to be stored alongside the main django project settings file (it gets pulled in by auth_settings - see that file for more info).
-I've added a placeholder file to illustrate where the file needs to be and what it needs to contain.
-There is a line in the .gitignore that stops email_settings.* getting pulled up into the public repo.
-The placeholder does not get caught by this line.

-If you cannot provide details for an email server, then you will have to create accounts manually via the django admin interface (`/ideaworks_api/admin/`)

 # Installation